Being a fiction author is a novel profession, pun intended.

 - Teddy bears don’t need to eat because they are already stuffed.

 4. Compounded Puns

 This one is about using two or more wordplays in a single statement.
 It could be a combination of two puns of the same category or a mix-and-match of different puns.
 Examples:

-- Don’t take the kids to an orchestra concert, too much sax and violins there.
+- Don’t take the kids to an orchestra concert, too many sax and violins there.
 Take them mini-golfing instead, it is more hole-some.

 - It’s hard to joke around with pediatricians as they easily get annoyed.
-They have very little patients.
+They have very little patience.
 You’ll get more laughs hanging out with surgeons as they always leave you in stitches.